ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/angularjs/index.md

 ### CommonJS

-If using CommonJS, you one need to include ag-Grid-Enterprise into your project.
+If using CommonJS, you one need to include AG Grid Enterprise into your project.
 You do not need to execute any code inside it.
-When ag-Grid-Enterprise loads, it will register with ag-Grid such that the enterprise features are available when you use ag-Grid.
+When AG Grid Enterprise loads, it will register with AG Grid such that the enterprise features are available when you use AG Grid.

 ```js
 // ECMA 5 - using nodes require() method